-Lots of agility dogs are young, but many seniors compete in agility trials or run courses recreationally.
-Organizations like the US Dog Agility Association (USDAA) and the American Kennel Club (AKC) offer modified courses for older runners.
+Lots of agility dogs are young, but many seniors compete in agility trials or run courses for fun.
+Organizations like the U.S. Dog Agility Association (USDAA) and the American Kennel Club (AKC) offer modified courses for older runners.

 Other obstacles may be similarly modified for the older dog.
-Agility courses designed for senior dogs may also be shorter in length.
+Agility courses designed for senior dogs may also be shorter.
 These modifications are intended to reduce injury and increase safety while still allowing the older dog to exercise and compete.

 How does agility training benefit senior dogs?

 Older pets, like older people, need to stay active.
-The adage, “Use it or lose it” applies here.
-There are many benefits to agility training including:
+The adage, “use it or lose it” applies here.
+There are many benefits to agility training.

-- Fulfillment of natural canine instincts.
-We take care of our dog’s needs providing food and shelter, but those luxuries don’t erase his natural survival instincts.
-Dogs in the wild hunt for their food by running through field or forest, jumping over logs, climbing up slopes, crouching under bushes, and making sharp turns to catch their prey.
+Fulfills natural canine instincts.
+We take care of our dog’s needs by providing food and shelter, but those luxuries don’t erase his natural survival instincts.
+Wild dogs hunt for their food by running through the field or forest, jumping over logs, climbing up slopes, crouching under bushes, and making sharp turns to catch their prey.
 They must move quickly and nimbly to get their next meal.
 Agility courses reflect the hunting experience and allow dogs to use their inborn instincts.

-- Successful completion of an obstacle course depends on cooperation between dog and handler.
+Builds relationship between dog and handler.
+Successful completion of an obstacle course depends on cooperation between dog and handler.
 Courses are designed so that dogs rely on their owner’s guidance through the use of verbal commands and hand signals.
 The amazing communication between human and dog builds a trusting relationship.
-This close bond breaches the confines of a designated agility course and follows the dynamic duo into daily life.
+This close bond extends outside the agility course and into daily life.

-- Behavior.
-Agility dogs perform off-leash in the company of many other dogs and people so good behavior is a must for performance and safety reasons.
+Develops respectful behavior.
+Agility dogs perform off-leash in the company of many other dogs and people, so good behavior is a must for performance and safety reasons.
 Dogs that follow directions during agility training are likely to be obedient off course as well.
-Agility dogs are mindful and respectful of their surroundings making them well behaved in public.
+Agility dogs are mindful and respectful of their surroundings, making them well-behaved in public.
 They are also alert to situation changes and adjust quickly without being detoured by distractions.

-- Sociability.
-There are independent agility courses set up in various dog parks and green spaces for recreational exercise.
+Provides social interaction.
+Independent agility courses are set up in various dog parks and green spaces for recreational exercise.
 Meeting other people and their dogs in such a casual setting can be fun.
 Joining a local agility club will enlarge your circle of friends even further.
 Sociable people with sociable dogs will love agility gatherings.
 Shy people with shy dogs can still benefit from independent, solo exercises.

 As with any sport or exercise regimen, safety is important, especially for the senior pet.
 Here are a few tips to keep both dog and human safe during agility work.

-- Follow pre- and post-workout routines.
+Follow pre- and post-workout routines.
 Warm up and cool down!
-Warming up muscles and joints will help prevent injury and engage the dog’s focus before entering the agility area.
-Walk, then jog a bit to make muscles, tendons, and ligaments more pliable before running the course.
-After a rigorous work out, cooling down is equally important.
-Reverse the warm up procedure by jogging, then walking to cool down.
+Warming up muscles and joints helps prevent injury and engage the dog’s focus before entering the agility area.
+Walk, then jog a bit, to make muscles, tendons, and ligaments more pliable before running the course.
+After a rigorous work-out, cooling down is equally important.
+Reverse the warm-up procedure by jogging, then walking to cool down.

 Take your time!